dlx-designlab/ghost-scripts/speech-recognition/README.md

 This script has a some options like:
 `python hello_multilingual.py --model small --oscipaddress 10.216.199.146 --oscport 6912`

+Default model is "tiny", IP address is "localhost", port is 6140.

 When you run this script on laptop or PC which doesn't have GPU, I recommend to run with option `--model tiny`
 If you have good GPU, using medium or large models are good option.